SEKAI-Fashion/public/README.md

-# public
-Public issue tracker
+# Public issue tracker for the website.